 For job and internship listings and job search assistance, contact the Job Resource Center in the Student Services Center, S202, (708) 974-5737, www.morainevalley.edu/jrc.

-Six months of ambulance experience as EMT-B or EMT-I is preferred.
+Six months of ambulance experience as EMT or Advanced EMT is preferred.

 If you are seeking Moraine Valley course credit for equivalent courses completed at another college or university, initiate a transcript review through Moraine Valley's Admissions Office at (708) 974-2110.